 For those in the Northern Hemisphere, July is the height of travel, picnic and beach season.
 All are fraught with choices for packing and picking up food, corralling wet clothes, sipping drinks in containers to go and more.
 These are options where the petrochemical industry would prefer you to buy and see the use once and toss products that keep them in business.

 You may be driving a hybrid or electric car, or opting for public transportation, a bike or walking to avoid using excessive petroleum.
-You may have insulted your house, installed LED lights and have solar panels on your roof to reduce your carbon footprint.
+You may have insulated your house, installed LED lights and have solar panels on your roof to reduce your carbon footprint.

 Greater impact than cars, lights, solar power and more